Home » Pet Food Matters » Ingredients » Choosing a Pet Food

 Natural is defined by the Association of American Feed Control Officials (AAFCO) “a feed or feed ingredient derived solely from plant, animal or mined sources, but not having been produced by or subject to a chemically synthetic process and not containing any additives or processing aids that are chemically synthetic except in amounts as might occur in good manufacturing practices.”
 AAFCO also provides a set of guidelines for using the term on pet food labels, and in the majority of states that have adopted AAFCO’s Model Bill and Model Regulations, pet food makers must comply with this definition to use the term on a label.

-Pet food makers currently develop organic pet food products under the same rules established by the U.S. Department of Agriculture (USDA) that the manufacturers of human food do.
-Among USDA’s responsibilities under this National Organic Program (NOP) are the development of regulation and guidance on organic standards and management of the National List of Allowed and Prohibited Substances, based on recommendations of the National Organic Standards Board (NOSB) which is made up of members of the organic community.
+Pet food and treat makers develop organic products under the same rules established by the U.S. Department of Agriculture (USDA) that human food manufacturers follow.
+Under USDA’s National Organic Program (NOP), the agency develops regulations and guidance on organic standards and manages the National List of Allowed and Prohibited Substances.
+These are based on recommendations of the National Organic Standards Board (NOSB), which is made up of members of the organic food community.